Adesin-fr/inertiajs-tables-laravel-query-builder/README.md

 This package provides a _DataTables-like_ experience for [Inertia.js](https://inertiajs.com/) with support for searching, filtering, sorting, toggling columns, and pagination.
 It generates URLs that can be consumed by Spatie's excellent [Laravel Query Builder](https://github.com/spatie/laravel-query-builder) package, with no additional logic needed.
 The components are styled with [Tailwind CSS 3.0](https://tailwindcss.com/), but it's fully customizable with slots.
 The data refresh logic is based on Inertia's [Ping CRM demo](https://github.com/inertiajs/pingcrm).

-This package is a fork of [PonchRobles/inertiajs-tables-laravel-query-builder], which I wasn't satisfied about, because of some quality issues.
+This package is a fork of [protonemedia/inertiajs-tables-laravel-query-builder], Since it has been abandonned in favor of a commercial project.

 ![Inertia.js Table for Laravel Query Builder](https://user-images.githubusercontent.com/8403149/177773377-86c32d69-8f86-47e4-8063-ea227e480d10.mp4)